-The table shows the fund's top 10 individual holdings and the percentage of the fund's net assets that each represented as of 8/31/23.
-Short-term investments, to-be-announced (TBA) commitments, and derivatives, if any, are excluded.
+This table shows the fund's top 10 holdings by percentage of the fund's net assets as of 8/31/23.
+Short-term investments and derivatives, if any, are excluded.
 Holdings may vary over time.

-How did the fund perform for the reporting period?
+How did the fund perform for the 12-month reporting period?